Preventive care can reduce your costs

-Regular preventive care, early diagnosis and treatment can help you avoid more costly dental problems that may develop or be worsened by lack of basic preventive care.
-For example, for non-preventive services, your share of the costs progressively climbs as the type of dental procedure becomes more involved.
-Many dental plans require a 20 percent coinsurance level if you need a cavity filled.
-More extensive procedures such as a root canal, crown, bridge or periodontal work (to treat gum disease) can require a 50 percent patient coinsurance level.
-The costs of such procedures can also be high in comparison to more basic services, sometimes costing upwards of $1,200.
+- For other types of services, your share of the cost climbs as the type of dental procedure becomes more complicated.
+Many dental plans require you to pay a 20% coinsurance amount to have a cavity filled.
+More complex and costly procedures, such as a root canal, crown, bridge or periodontal work (to treat gum disease), can require a 50% patient coinsurance amount.

-Annual maximums (the total cost of care above which a dental program will not pay) are frequently in the range of $1,000 to $1,500 per person.
-As a result, you can find yourself running out of benefits if you or your family needs extensive dental work.
+- Annual maximums (the total cost of care a dental plan will pay in a benefit period) are frequently in the range of $1,000 to $1,500 per person.
+You can find yourself running out of benefits if you need extensive dental work.

-Even under most prepaid dental plans, which advertise lower out-of-pocket costs with no deductible and/or annual maximum, there usually are significant copayments for major services.
+- Even under a prepaid, fixed copayment dental plan, which has no deductible or annual maximum, there are usually higher dollar copayments for major services.